L-YeZhu/Video-Description-via-Dialog-Agents-ECCV2020/README.md

 ## Describing Unseen Videos via Multi-Modal Cooperative Dialog Agents - ECCV 2020
 This repository is the implementation for the video description task introduced in the paper [Describing Unseen Videos via Multi-Modal Cooperative Dialog Agents](https://arxiv.org/pdf/2008.07935.pdf).
 Our codes are based on [AudioVisualSceneAwareDialog(Hori et. al.)](https://github.com/dialogtekgeek/AudioVisualSceneAwareDialog) and [Baseline on AVSD(Schwartz et. al.)](https://github.com/idansc/simple-avsd), we thank the authors of the previous work to share their data and codes.

+### Update 08/2021
+We have published an extended version of this video description work at TPAMI with novel settings and experiments.
+You can check the paper [Saying the Unseen: Video Descriptions via Dialog Agents](https://arxiv.org/pdf/2106.14069.pdf).
+The code will be updated at this repo.

 #### 1. Introduction of the task
 We introduce a task whose ultimate goal is for one coversational agent to describe an unseen video based on the dialog and two static frames from the video as shown below.
 <p align="center">